mwilliams659/maddies-plant-shop/README.md

 # Tests
 To test the Python REST API, navigate to `/back_end/python` and enter the command:
 `python -m pytest -v`

+# View database in browser
+To view all the data in the plants_data table:

+Navigate to `http://localhost:5000/browser_plants_data` in chrome browser while Flask app is running.

 # Dependencies
 aniso8601==8.1.0